jmorris0x0/terraform-provider-k8sconnect/templates/guides/field-ownership.md

 ---
-page_title: "Field Ownership and Controller Conflicts - k8sconnect Provider"
+page_title: "Managed Fields and Controller Conflicts - k8sconnect Provider"
 subcategory: "Guides"
 description: |-
   Understanding field ownership, handling controller conflicts, and using ignore_fields to coexist with Kubernetes controllers.
 ---

-# Field Ownership and Controller Conflicts
+# Managed Fields and Controller Conflicts

-## What is Field Ownership?
+## What is Managed Fields?

 k8sconnect uses **Server-Side Apply (SSA)** with field ownership tracking to safely coexist with Kubernetes controllers.